-CBS’s mission is to publish reliable and coherent statistical information that meets society’s needs.
-A prerequisite of this mission is that the quality of this statistical information is guaranteed, to which end CBS has set up a quality management system, based on the highest international standards.
-This will allow CBS to remain one of the leading statistical institutes in this respect, without imposing complex and complicated quality systems.
-CBS’s Quality Statement specifies the way in which these quality standards are met.
+Quality statementCBS’ mission is to publish reliable and coherent statistical information that meets the needs of Dutch society.
+A prerequisite of this mission is that the quality of this statistical information is assured.
+To this end, CBS has set up a quality management system that is based on the international ISO 9001:2015 standard.
+This will enable CBS to remain one of the leading national statistical offices (NSOs) in this area.
+CBS’ quality statement specifies the way in which these quality standards are met.

 European Statistics Code of PracticeThe European Statistics Code of Practice is a self-regulatory instrument for quality assurance and applies to the production of official statistics within the European Statistical System.
 Compliance with the Code is monitored through a system of peer evaluations, consisting of self-assessments, peer reviews and annual progress reports.

 The peer reviews are conducted once every five years under the responsibility of the ESS by senior expert teams from the fields of science and statistics.
 Not only CBS is being interviewed, but its principal users (ministries, planning agencies, universities, media, etc.), principal respondents/data suppliers and academic institutions are also invited to participate in the peer review.
 This time, the substantive focus will be on innovative potential and access to private data sources.

 The peer review team will compile a report with recommendations.
 These recommendations should assist the NSOs in further improving and developing their statistical systems.

 The NSO in question must formulate improvement actions, which will form the basis of annual progress reports, to be submitted to Eurostat.